Border Patrol Agent

 But sir if the guy told u the wrong address, again and again ,and how you can get real address in any country by his picture and if his country refuse his entry in his country then u send him prison ?

-Asked by jai about 12 years ago
+Asked by jai over 12 years ago

 Jai,